juxor/afaq/markdown/secI4.md

 done for education, with collectives forming and running schools, colleges and universities.
-For example, Regional Peasant Federation of Levant saw each collective organise _"one or two free schools for the children"_ and _"almost wiped out illiteracy"_ (over 70% of rural Spain was literate before the Civil War).
+For example, Regional Peasant Federation of Levant saw each collective organise _"one or two free schools for the children"_ and _"almost wiped out illiteracy"_ (over 70% of rural Spain was illiterate before the Civil War).
 It also organised a _"University of Moncada"_ which _"gave courses in animal husbandry, poultry raising. animal breeding, agriculture, tree science, etc."_ [Gaston Leval, **Op.
 Cit.**, p.
 156 and p.
 125]

 These examples, social anarchists argue, show that co-operation ensures that resources are efficiently allocated and waste is minimised by cutting down